JingleCate/SpeechEmotionRecog/README.md

 > :warning: All you needed is just `init` directory and `SSR_checkpoint.pt` file.
 Of course, if you have the need of transfering to other frameworks such as Tensorflow or deploying it, you may need `SSR_checkpoint.onnx` file.

 `SSR_checkpoint.pt` is simplified checkpoint of `step-149`.
-Although you can specify the step size (50, 100, 150), however, according to my experiment, step = win has the best effect. if you need checkpoints of other steps ,you can download `step-50` or `step-100`.
+Although you can specify the step size (50, 100, 150), however, according to my experiment, step = win has the best effect.
 ![contrast group](assets/contrast.png)

-Notice that there are redundant parameters in .pth file of `step-xxx` directory, including scheduler params、optimizer params and so on.
+if you need checkpoints of other steps ,you can download `step-50` or `step-100`.Notice that there are redundant parameters in .pth file of `step-xxx` directory, including scheduler params、optimizer params and so on.

 ## 🏆Evaluation